-Lexis Overview: The appellate court lacked jurisdiction to consider the appeal because even though the neutral had a right to appeal a district court order setting his compensation, the district court orders at issue were not final judgments under 28 U.S.C.S. § 1291.
-The district court's orders disqualifying the neutral and ordering disgorgement were intertwined with the corpus of the litigation in that they determined what share of an existing pool of money went to the neutral and what share went to the plaintiffs in the underlying litigation.
-Although the compensation issue was important to the neutral, the interest was not weightier than the societal interest in a final judgment in the underlying litigation.
-Treating the request as a mandamus petition, the neutral was not entitled to relief as the trial judge had not abused discretion in entering the orders.
-Mandamus was also not warranted under 28 U.S.C.S. § 455 because the trial judge's evaluation of the neutral's performance of duties was part and parcel of supervisory duties and the receipt of limited information ex parte was done in order to preserve the integrity of the judicial process.
+Lexis Overview: The appellate court lacked jurisdiction to consider the appeal because even though the special master had a right to appeal a district court order setting his compensation, the district court orders at issue were not final judgments under 28 U.S.C.S. § 1291.
+The district court's orders disqualifying the special master and ordering disgorgement were intertwined with the corpus of the litigation in that they determined what share of an existing pool of money went to him and what share went to the plaintiffs in the underlying litigation.
+Although the compensation issue was important to the special master, his interest was not weightier than the societal interest in a final judgment in the underlying litigation.
+Treating the request as a mandamus petition, the special master was not entitled to relief as the trial judge had not abused her discretion in entering the orders.
+Mandamus was also not warranted under 28 U.S.C.S. § 455 because the trial judge's evaluation of the special master's performance of his duties was part and parcel of her supervisory duties and her receipt of limited information ex parte was done in order to preserve the integrity of the judicial process.